MuizMahdi/Algorthims-Notebook/topics/arraysandhashing/patterns/prefixsum/README.md

 ### Patters:
 - Do *something* for all elements in array except element at index i
 - Do *something* for all elements in array until element at index i
-  - We store values of doing the *something* for all previous elements until element at index i in prefix array.
+  - We store values of doing the *thing* for all previous elements until element at index i in prefix array.

 ### [Pattern explanation video](https://www.youtube.com/watch?v=7pJo_rM0z_s)